encse/cubesats/README.md

 # Bulk decoder for Stratosat TK-1 and Geoscan-Edelveis imagery

 This tool decodes images received from Stratosat TK-1 / Geoscan-Edelveis satellites.
-Supported formats are: kss, hex dump and csv files exported from the Satnogs database.
+Supported formats are: wav audio, kss, hex dump and csv files exported from the Satnogs database.

 ![](images/2024-03-09T08:25:47.jpg)